intel/llvm/sycl/doc/GroupSort.md

 ### Level Zero

-To implement `memory_reuired` methods for sorters we need to calculate how much temporary memory is needed.
+To implement `memory_required` methods for sorters we need to calculate how much temporary memory is needed.
 However, we don't have an information how much memory is needed by backend compiler.
 That's why we need a Level Zero function that calls a function from the backend and